This is part 2 of 3 of the motivation series.

 Of course, they didn´t I just postponed them to “later”.

-I decided to find a solution what I can do whenever I feel overwhelmed and a way to avoid overwhelm in the first place.
+I was fed up with feeling overwhelmed and paralyzed by my to-do list and so I decided to find a solution what I can do whenever I feel overwhelmed and a way to avoid overwhelm in the first place.

-In this post, I´m going to share with you 7 simple motivation tips I use and you can use too whenever you feel overwhelmed.
+In this post, I´m going to share with you 7 simple tips I use and you can use too whenever you feel overwhelmed.

 7 MOTIVATION TIPS TO COMBAT OVERWHELM